smnprn/yugioh-duel-bot-telegram/README.md

 Now you can:
 * Search inside the card database.
+* Search card prices.
 * Keep count of the life points during the duel.
 * Roll a die to choose who go first.
-* Have a quick access to some of the most popular websites.
+* Have quick access to some of the most popular websites.

 And many more features are coming!